How To Reach Out To Bloggers And Playlisters

-As we head into 2023 streaming playlists and music blogs are still some of the most important resources we in the indie community still have for promoting new music from artists to existing and hopefully - new fans.
+As we head through 2023 streaming playlists and music blogs are still some of the most important resources we in the indie community still have for promoting new music from artists to existing and hopefully - new fans.

 Here’s a recap of things to remember when contacting playlisters and bloggers.